llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/exception-rethrow.rst

   terminate called without an active exception
   Aborted (core dumped)

-Check does not perform a call-flow analysis and may produce false positives in lambdas or functions that are actually called from a catch block.
-In such cases, it is recommended to suppress the warning using the ``NOLINT`` comment.
+The check does not perform a flow-sensitive analysis and may produce false positives in lambdas or functions that are actually called from a catch block.
+In such cases, it is recommended to suppress the warning using the ``// NOLINT`` comment.